-Psoriasis is an autoimmune condition that causes skin cells to develop rapidly.
-This can create thick, scaly patches that may be itchy and uncomfortable.
-Sometimes, symptoms develop on the face.
+Psoriasis on the face can cause skin cells to develop rapidly across the face, creating thick, scaly patches that may be itchy and uncomfortable.

 There are several types of psoriasis, which vary depending on the appearance of the scales and their location on the body.